Leyner-Andres-Bejarano-Palacios/java_tutorial/ReadMe.md

 #### 1-2_w3resource_basic_178

 This one and the exercise number 179 would be nice to analize the most optimal solution the brute force implementation is not so cool.

+#### 1-2_w3resource_basic_178

+Really thought the solution would be recursive, but it wasn't, always start with a brute force implementation.